DonDebonair/pelican-bootstrap3/README.md

 You can enable sharing buttons through [AddThis](http://www.addthis.com/) by setting `ADDTHIS_PROFILE` to your AddThis profile-id.
 This will display a **Tweet**, **Facebook Like** and **Google +1** button under each post.

+### Facebook Open Graph

+In order to make the Facebook like button work better, the template contains Open Graph metatags like `<meta property="og:type" content="article"/>`.
+You can disable them by setting `USE_OPEN_GRAPH` to `False`.
+You can use `OPEN_GRAPH_FB_APP_ID` to provide a Facebook _app id_.
+You can also provide a default image that will be passed to Facebook for the homepage of you site by setting `OPEN_GRAPH_IMAGE` to a relative file path, which will be prefixed by your site's static directory.

 ## Screenshot

 ![](screenshot.png)